KanwarGill/News-Investigator/README.md

 -the burndown chart:

-  there is a link to the burndown chart contained in Phase 2 Report.pdf simply click this link and if prompted for access from trello click the green button
+  there is a link to the burndown chart contained in Phase 2 Report.pdf simply click this link and if prompted for access from trello click the green button.
+Please note that for the purposes of burndown chart we denoted 1 Developer Day as 8 hours of work.

 -release plan, iteration plan, taskboard: